-- A public way or way which the Town Clerk certifies is maintained and used as a public way. - A way shown on a definitive subdivision plan approved and endorsed under the Subdivision Control Law and recorded with the Norfolk County Registry of Deeds that is constructed or secured through a covenant or suitable performance guarantee.
+A public way or way which the Town Clerk certifies is maintained and used as a public way.

+- A way shown on a definitive subdivision plan approved and endorsed under the Subdivision Control Law and recorded with the Norfolk County Registry of Deeds that is constructed or secured through a covenant or suitable performance guarantee. - A way already physically in existence on the ground when the Subdivision Control Law become effective in Medway and having, in the opinion of the Planning and Economic Development Board, adequate width, construction, and grades for the needs of vehicular traffic for the existing and future buildings and uses abutting thereon or to be served thereby.

-- A way already physically in existence on the ground when the Subdivision Control Law become effective in Medway and having, in the opinion of the Planning and Economic Development Board, adequate width, construction, and grades for the needs of vehicular traffic for the existing and future buildings and uses abutting thereon or to be served thereby. - Structure: Anything constructed or erected at a fixed location on the ground to give support or to provide shelter. - Studio: A building, room or space where a craftsperson, artist, sculptor, photographer, musician or other artisan, designer or craftsperson works and which may include incidental accessory uses such as a gallery, retail sales of art produced on the premises, and instruction.
+Structure: Anything constructed or erected at a fixed location on the ground to give support or to provide shelter.

+Studio: A building, room or space where a craftsperson, artist, sculptor, photographer, musician or other artisan, designer or craftsperson works and which may include incidental accessory uses such as a gallery, retail sales of art produced on the premises, and instruction.

-(Added 11-14-16) - Subsidized Housing Inventory: The Massachusetts Department of Housing and Community Development Chapter 40B Subsidized Housing Inventory pursuant to state regulations as may be amended from time to time. - Tent: A structure, enclosure or shelter constructed of fabric or pliable material with or without sidewalls or drops, supported by any manner except by air or the contents that it protects.
-(Added 5-9-2016) - Theatre: A building, part of a building or outdoor area where plays, dramatic presentations and stage entertainment, etc. are performed.
-(Added 5-9-16) - Town House: A residential building of two or more stories in height containing a single dwelling that is one of a group of three or more such buildings that are attached or semi-attached to one another sharing at least one common or party or fire wall and with each building having at least one floor at ground level with a separate entrance.
-A town house may be constructed on its own individual and separate lot or may be one of several individual dwellings on a common lot, but if it is part of an ARCPUD Single Family Subdivision, each town house shall be constructed on an individually defined home site on an individual lot. - Toxic or Hazardous Material: Any substance or mixture of physical, chemical, or infectious characteristics posing a significant hazard, actual, or potential to water supplies or other hazards to human health if such substance or mixture were discharged to land or water of the Town.
+Subsidized Housing Inventory: The Massachusetts Department of Housing and Community Development Chapter 40B Subsidized Housing Inventory pursuant to state regulations as may be amended from time to time.

+Tent: A structure, enclosure or shelter constructed of fabric or pliable material with or without sidewalls or drops, supported by any manner except by air or the contents that it protects.

+Theatre: A building, part of a building or outdoor area where plays, dramatic presentations and stage entertainment, etc. are performed.
+(Added 5-9-16)

+Town House: A residential building of two or more stories in height containing a single dwelling that is one of a group of three or more such buildings that are attached or semi-attached to one another sharing at least one common or party or fire wall and with each building having at least one floor at ground level with a separate entrance.
+A town house may be constructed on its own individual and separate lot or may be one of several individual dwellings on a common lot, but if it is part of an ARCPUD Single Family Subdivision, each town house shall be constructed on an individually defined home site on an individual lot.

+Toxic or Hazardous Material: Any substance or mixture of physical, chemical, or infectious characteristics posing a significant hazard, actual, or potential to water supplies or other hazards to human health if such substance or mixture were discharged to land or water of the Town.
 Toxic or hazardous materials include, without limitation, synthetic organic chemicals, petroleum products, heavy metals, radioactive or infectious wastes, acids and alkalis, and all substances defined as Toxic or Hazardous under G.L. c.
+21C and Chapter 21E and 310 CMR 30.00, and also include such products as solvents and thinners in quantities greater than normal household use.

+Tract: An area, piece of land, property, site, parcel or lot or a combination thereof.
+(Added 5-7-17)

-21C and Chapter 21E and 310 CMR 30.00, and also include such products as solvents and thinners in quantities greater than normal household use. - Trailer A non-motorized vehicle, often a long platform or box/container with two or more wheels, which is pulled behind a motorized vehicle and used to transport things.
+Trailer: A non-motorized vehicle, often a long platform or box/container with two or more wheels, which is pulled behind a motorized vehicle and used to transport things.
+(Added 11-14-16)

-(Added 11-14-16) - Two Family House: A dwelling intended and designed to be occupied by two families living independently in separate dwelling units.
+- Two Family House/Duplex: A building intended and designed to be occupied by two families living independently in separate dwelling units within the same building, each of which has direct access to the outside.